Surat Gujarat, India Travel Guide

 Avoid direct sun during peak daytime hours.

 The local currency is the Indian Rupee (INR).
 Major international airports, including Ahmedabad, have currency exchange counters.
 In Surat, banks and authorized money changers exchange currency.
 ATMs are widely available throughout the city.
-A small amount of currency exchange before arrival or an airport ATM withdrawal upon landing is wise.
+A small amount of currency exchange before arrival or an airfield ATM withdrawal when the plane lands is wise.

-Tipping is customary in India, though not always as high as in some Western countries.
+Tipping is customary in India, although not always as high as in some Western countries.

 Your daily budget in Surat can vary based on your travel style.

-A Yellow Fever vaccine certificate is needed if arriving from a country with risk of transmission.
+A Yellow Fever vaccine certificate is needed if you're coming from a country with risk of transmission.

 Rabies and Japanese Encephalitis, especially for long stays or rural areas.